Theory of Majorana zero modes in unconventional superconductors: Surface Andreev bound states and Majorana zero modes in unconventional superconductors

-The above discussion shows that the spin structure of the pair potential gives rise to spin-singlet and spin-triplet superconductors.
-Interestingly, the dependence on the spatial coordinates $r,r'$ also gives rise to distinct spatial symmetries.
+From the above discussion, we conclude that the spin structure of the pair potential gives rise to spin-singlet and spin-triplet superconductors.
+Furthermore, the dependence on the momentum $\bm{k}$ gives rise to distinct spatial symmetries, sometimes referred to as parity.
 For instance, superconductors with a spin-singlet pair potential that is isotropic in space exhibit $s$-wave symmetry; these superconductors are also known as conventional superconductors \cite{PhysRev.108.1175}.
 Moreover, it is also possible to find more exotic dependencies, such as spin-singlet $d$-wave superconductors and spin-triplet $p$-wave superconductors.

-The pair potentials discussed here acquire a simple form in momentum space, and, for spin-singlet $s$-wave, spin-triplet $p$-wave, and spin-singlet $d$-wave, respectively, they can be written as,
+For a Cooper pair formed between two electrons near the Fermi surface, the pair potential $\Delta(\bm{k})$ discussed here acquires a simple form in momentum space.
+For spin-singlet $s$-wave, spin-triplet $p$-wave, and spin-singlet $d$-wave, respectively, they can be written as,